AhmedFarrukh/CourseManagementSystem/README.md

 ### (a) Check-list
 Check the list below as they are completed using the [x] symbol.
-- [ ] Read this document.
+- [x] Read this document.
-- [ ] Understand the evaluation scheme.
+- [x] Understand the evaluation scheme.
-- [ ] Submit code files into this repo under the __code/__ directory.
+- [x] Submit code files into this repo under the __code/__ directory.
-- [ ] Ensure code files can be executed in a Github codespace environment.
+- [x] Ensure code files can be executed in a Github codespace environment.
 - [ ] Provide a screenshot of your code's output.
-- [ ] Submit your report in `Report.md`.
+- [x] Submit your report in `Report.md`.
-- [ ] Complete the self-assessment according to the defined evaluation scheme.
+- [x] Complete the self-assessment according to the defined evaluation scheme.
-  - [ ] Complete the self-assessment table (b) below.
+  - [x] Complete the self-assessment table (b) below.
-  - [ ] Enumerate location of implemented concepts in section (c) below.
+  - [x] Enumerate location of implemented concepts in section (c) below.

-I declare that I have read and completed the above checked item in the list: [Insert name], [Insert date]
+I declare that I have read and completed the above checked item in the list: [Ahmed Farrukh], [3rd March, 2023]

 ### (b) Complete this table:
 The table below lists the elements in which you project will be assessessed.
 Please insert a self-assessment score for each element you implemented in the project in the table section (b).